 Social Work vs. Counseling Salary

 This article compares two key professions — social workers and counselors — and their pay, based on data collected by the U.S. Bureau of Labor Statistics (BLS).
-Read on to learn the potential salary differences between a licensed professional counselor (LPC) and licensed clinical social worker (LCSW).
+Read on to learn the potential salary differences between a licensed professional counselor (LPC) and a licensed clinical social worker (LCSW).

 Table of Contents